MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OneNote.System.AppLifeCycle.UserAccountInfo

 This event is triggered for shared code and records values for type of accounts signed in via isEdu, isMsftInternal, isIW, isMSA.
 The data is collected the first time the queue becomes idle after launch.
 This marker is used to track the types of accounts that have been signed in on the device.
-This will help us identify EDU users in OneNote.
+This helps us identify EDU users in OneNote.

 The following fields are collected: